Important Dates

 During the advance registration period, your course requests are being collected.
 Schedules are created after the advance registration period closes.
 Your chance of being placed in a course is not affected by when you enter your requests.

-- Second- and third-year JD students request enrollment in fall courses in the summer; spring course requests are entered in November.
+2L/3L, ML and LLM students request enrollment in fall courses in the summer; spring course requests are entered in November.
+1L students request enrollment in two spring elective courses. (from the list of regulatory and general elective courses).

 -